Statement of Basic Policies

 The Board of Trustees of the Osterville Village Library Corporation has prepared and adopted this Statement of Basic Policies in order to express in written form those principles and guidelines which are important in the accomplishment of the library’s service to the community.
 The Bylaws of the Corporation have set forth the duties of the Board of Trustees, its officers and its Executive Committee, and their manner of election.
 Standing Committees are appointed to supervise the operation and maintenance of the building and grounds, to supervise the financial affairs of the Library, to advise the Board regarding the investment of the Endowment Fund, and to supervise the overall operation of the Library, as set forth in the Bylaws Article XVI Functions and Responsibilities of Standing Committees.

-The Board of Trustees has developed and approved a Long Range Plan and the Library Policies, which outline the Library’s current and future roles and services.
-All gifts received are evaluated within the scope of guidelines and are accepted or declined based on their relevance to these documents.
-All gifts are accepted with the understanding that the Library will determine the best use of the gift as a benefit to the Library.
+The Board of Trustees has developed and approved a Long Range Plan and Library Policies, which outline the Library’s current and future services.
+All gifts received are evaluated according to the guidelines, are accepted or declined based on their relevance to these documents.
+Gifts are accepted with the understanding that the Library will determine the best use of the gift as a benefit to the Library.

 Anyone who is a resident of the Commonwealth of Massachusetts or who owns property in the Commonwealth is eligible for a free library card.
 In order for a new borrower to register for a card, they must present proper identification for verification of address.

-The Osterville Free Library is supported in part by the property taxes of the citizens of the Town of Barnstable and of the Commonwealth of Massachusetts.
-Massachusetts residents, or those who own property in the Commonwealth of Massachusetts are eligible for an OFL library card free of charge.
-Non-Residents who are temporarily working or vacationing in Osterville are welcome to register for a Non-Resident library card at an annual fee of $10.00
+The Osterville Village Library is supported in part by the property taxes of the citizens of the Town of Barnstable and of the Commonwealth of Massachusetts.
+Massachusetts residents, or those who own property in the Commonwealth are eligible for an Osterville library card free of charge.
+Non-Residents who are temporarily working or vacationing in Osterville are permitted to apply for a temporary Library card.

 Loan Periods and Fines